jracelis-hub/socketProgrammingC/README.md

 ## Project Statement

+I found myself working between different devices under my network.
+I currently have my desktop and two Raspbery Pis that I tend to transfer different files from one play to another via using `scp`.
 With this project, I wanted to challenge myself in learning networking programming on a lower level.
-While there are many protocols and services to transfer files from one device to another `scp` `ftp` `ftps`... etc, I thought this would be a great learning experience to create my own file transfer program in C.
+While there are many protocols and services to transfer files from one device to another `scp` `ftp` `ftps`... etc. I thought this would be a great learning experience to create my own file transfer program in C.

 After gaining knowledge on the Linux OS and intercommunication that is happening between embedded devices on my current job, I thought this would a great way to test my skills but also strengthen my ability to understand networking and systems on a lower level.